genropy/gnr-async-mail-service/README.md

 ## Why Use an Email Proxy?

-Instead of directly connecting to SMTP servers from your application, gnr-async-mail-service provides a **decoupled, resilient email delivery layer** with:
+Instead of directly connecting to SMTP servers from your application, genro-mail-proxy provides a **decoupled, resilient email delivery layer** with:

 - ⚡ **19x faster requests** (32ms vs 620ms) - non-blocking async operations
 - 🔄 **Never lose messages** - automatic retry, guaranteed persistence